Revolutions of 1917–1923: Grand Duchy of Finland and the Finnish Civil War

 By January 27, 1918, the Red Guards lit the flames atop the Helsinki Workers' House signifying the revolution had begun.
 The White Army organized in Vaasa managed to disarm thousands of Russian soldiers (with Bolshevik sympathies) in Seinäjoki and Vaasa on January 26 and 27.
-By February, the Finnish Jägers from Germany had returned back to Finland and arrived in Vaasa.
+By February, the Finnish Jägers from Germany had returned to Finland and arrived in Vaasa.
 By February–March 1918, Reds were in a tough state, as German negotiators (with active contacts by the White Finnish government) during the Brest-Litovsk peace treaty negotiations essentially forced the Bolsheviks to give up rights to Finland, stop supporting the Reds and completely disarm the rest of the Russian soldiers stationed in Finnish land still controlled by the Reds.

 In March–April, German forces landed in Hanko, Åland and East Uusimaa region and with a three-pronged attack from the West, North and East, captured Helsinki with Finnish troops.
-The war essentially ended by May 15, 1918, and the Whites held a victory parade in Helsinki on May 16, 1918.
+The war essentially ended by May 15, 1918, and the Whites held a victory parade in Helsinki on May 16.

 Western Europe

 The Leninist victories also inspired a surge in revolutionary action to achieve world communism: the larger German Revolution and its offspring, like the Bavarian Soviet Republic, the neighbouring Hungarian Revolution and the Biennio Rosso in Italy in addition to various smaller uprisings, protests and strikes, all of which proved abortive.

 The German Revolution however proved decisive in abdication of the German Kaiser, as well the end of the German Empire and as such came to shape the political future of Europe.
 It also helped convince lawmakers in the U.K. to start lifting the crippling embargo on the country.

 The Bolsheviks sought to coordinate this new wave of revolution in the Soviet-led Comintern, and new communist parties separated from their former socialist organisations and the older moderate Second International.
 Lenin saw the success of the potential German revolution as being able to end the economic isolation of the newly formed Soviet Russia.
 Despite ambitions for world revolution, supporters of Socialism in one country led by Joseph Stalin came to power in the soviet state, instituted bolshevization of the Comintern, and abolished it in 1943.

-After the Second World War, the Red Army occupied most of Eastern Europe, and communists came to power in the Baltic states, Poland, Hungary, Czechoslovakia, Romanian, Bulgaria and East Germany.
+After the Second World War, the Red Army occupied most of Eastern Europe, and communists came to power in the Baltic states, Poland, Hungary, Czechoslovakia, Romania, Bulgaria and East Germany.